WeiliWw/VirHostMatcher-Net/README.md

     + [numpy](https://www.scipy.org/scipylib/download.html)
 * [BLAST](https://www.ncbi.nlm.nih.gov/books/NBK52640/)

-We recommend to install [Anaconda](https://www.anaconda.com/download/) which comes with current version of Python3 and both `pandas` and `numpy`.
-After installing Anaconda, simply run
+We recommend to use [Miniconda](https://conda.io/miniconda.html) to install all dependencies.
+After installing Miniconda, simply run
 ```
 conda install numpy pandas Biopython
 conda install -c bioconda blast
 ```
-to install `Biopython` and `BLAST`.

 Alternatively, users may want to install Python3 and dependencies manually.
 In this case, please make sure Python3.X is the default Python version and the command `blastn` from `BLAST` is added to a directory in `$PATH`.
 To check directories in `$PATH`, run `echo $PATH`.